 How to get started with dropshipping

-An ecommerce website that operates a drop shipping model purchases the items it sells from a third-party supplier or manufacturer, who then fulfills the order.
-This not only cuts operational costs, but it also frees up your time to focus all of your efforts on customer acquisition.
+An e-commerce website that operates a drop shipping model purchases the items it sells from a third-party supplier or manufacturer, who then fulfills the order.
+This not only cuts operational costs but also frees up your time to focus all of your efforts on customer acquisition.

 1. Select a niche

 The niche you select needs to be laser-focused and something you are genuinely interested in.
 A product range that isn’t focused will be difficult to market.
-For product research you can refer some Shopify Dropshipping apps which sorts products from the suppliers by order growth over the last several weeks.
-They also shows you the profit margins you can expect by searching for the products on big ecommerce platforms and calculating the average resale price.
+For product research, you can refer to some Shopify Dropshipping apps which sorts products from the suppliers by order growth over the last several weeks.
+They also show you the profit margins you can expect by searching for the products on big e-commerce platforms and calculating the average resale price.

-If you aren’t passionate about the niche you select, you will be more apt to becoming discouraged, because it takes a lot of work to successfully scale a drop shipping business.
+If you aren’t passionate about the niche you select, you will be more apt to become discouraged, because it takes a lot of work to successfully scale a dropshipping business.
 Here are some points to consider when selecting your niche:

 - Seek attractive profits: When you are running a drop shipping business model, your focus is on marketing and customer acquisition, so the amount of work required to sell a $20 item is essentially the same as it would be to sell a $1,500 item.
 Select a niche with higher-priced products.

 - Low shipping costs are very important: Even though your supplier or manufacturer will handle the shipping, if the cost is too high, it will act as a customer repellant.
 Find something that is inexpensive to ship, as this also gives you the option of offering free shipping to your customers and absorbing that cost as a business expense in order to attract more sales.